New Voting Machines Are Declared A National Security Priority. Will They Actually Get Funded?

 “Once these vulnerabilities have been made clear, it's not just Russia that we have to worry about,” she said.
 “These are vulnerabilities and attack vectors that any actor could pursue.
 So we think the threat remains high.”

-Emma Loop in Washington contributed reporting.
+Emma Loop contributed additional reporting to this story.

 The GOP Couldn't Recount The Votes In PA Even If It Wanted.
 There's No Paper Trail To Audit.